kubevirt-ui/kube-gateway-operator/README.md

 ## Example GateServer CR

-Note: the server signiture authentication requires a secret holding the public key in the same namespace, see the [deploy](#deploy) section for how to create the secret.
+Note: the server needs to be installed only once in a cluster.

 This example will create an oc-gate proxy server, wating for requests on URL "https://test-proxy.apps.ostest.test.metalkube.org".